Mobile-App-Group-7/NostraMusik/README.md

 * User can add searched tracks to personalize playlist
 * User can play previews from saved tracks on the playlist
 * User can play previews from searched tracks
+* User can visualize saved tracks on playlist
 * User can visualize own profile user information

 **Optional Nice-to-have Stories**